Yashbhu/Yashbhu/README.md

 ---

-<h1 align="centre">random ahh quote</h1>
+<h2 align="centre">random ahh quote</h2>
-> "Consistency builds reputation.
-I keep learning, building, and improving."
+> "Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice, and most of all, love of what you are doing or learning to do"